 If you've ever wanted to go abroad to earn your master's degree while experiencing a different culture, consider the Fulbright scholarship.
 The experience may change your life!

-So you've heard of this unique opportunity for students after they earn their bachelor's degree, and now you want to know, what is the Fulbright scholarship?
+So you've heard of this unique opportunity for students after they earn their bachelor's degree, and now you want to know what the Fulbright scholarship is.
 Fulbright is more than just a scholarship.
 It's a cultural exchange program designed to turn the brightest minds into full-fledged worldly scholars that have gone beyond what a simple education would allow.

 For any student wanting to go abroad as part of their graduate degree, consider the Fulbright program and what it can do for you.
 As long as you've met the Fulbright scholarship requirements, figuring out how to get the Fulbright scholarship should be easy!
 While it may take some luck, most scholarships do, your study abroad experience will be incredible.